QualiTorque/qualitorque.github.io/docs/admin-guide/cost.md

 Torque calls your cloud provider's API to query the cost.
 This operation might incur additional charges from your cloud provider.

-## KubeCost deployment
+## Troubleshooting

-K8S cost data is collected by Torque using Kubecost.
-Please perform this procedure if your Cost Collection Target failed validation.

 1. Verify that Kubecost is deployed in the cluster.
-   * For deployment instructions, see: https://www.kubecost.com/install.html#show-instructions
-   * Make sure the kubecost default namespace is used (Namespace kubecost)
 2. In Torque, try to re-enable the K8S cost collection target and validate that it works.
 3. If the error still exists, run the ```Get agent deployment file``` API call with the following body:
     ```jsx title=